For enquiries about performances, contact Vin Maskell

 Our one-hour show on Sunday 3 April at Williamstown Library featured three new performance stories and an informal, impromptu launch of Jack Gramski’s new CD.

-We then played (and filmed) a 90 minute show to a packed house of 250 people at the Williamstown Literary Festival on 18 June 2016, followed a fortnight later with a 45-minute midday gig at the delightful Newport Folk Festival.
+We then played (and filmed for YouTube) a 90 minute show to a packed house of 250 people at the Williamstown Literary Festival on 18 June 2016, followed a fortnight later with a 45-minute midday gig at the delightful Newport Folk Festival.

 In September we played a two-hour dinner show at Write Around The Murray, Albury

 Our final show for 2016 was a one-hour concert on Sunday 20 November at the Word for Word Festival in Geelong